Updated 5 January 2021

 A Government imposed maximum balance (known as a transfer balance cap) for Australian Income Streams was introduced on 1 July 2017.
-Previously, there had not been a limit on how much money could be in an Income Stream.
-For 2017-18 and 2018-19, the cap is $1.6 million but this amount will be indexed in line with CPI in $100,000 increments for future years.
+For 2019-20 and 2020-21, the cap is $1.6 million but this amount will be indexed in line with CPI in $100,000 increments for future years.

-There are various implications from this new law and it can be complex to decide the best approach, so please consider contacting our Member Advice Consultants for assistance in understanding the impact for your super and your retirement.
+There are various implications to this law.
+It can be complex to decide the best approach, so please consider contacting our Member Advice Consultants for assistance in understanding the impact for your super and your retirement.

 Summary of the key points

 - You can have additional retirement savings in a tax-effective accumulation account at the same time as having up to $1.6 million in an income stream.